Strategic Energy Sector Framework

 - Engage with industry, community, Local Government, and other key regional stakeholders to scope and identify current and future energy options and aspirations; and

-- Develop a cohesive, bilaterally supported strategic pathway for regional investment.
+- Develop and drive a cohesive, bilaterally supported strategic pathway for regional attracting investment into the region to achieve reliability, affordability and transition.

-- That in 2020-2021 the Queensland and Federal Governments support development of the TNQ Energy Sector Investment Framework through shared investment of approximately $1.5 million (based on 50:50 contributions).
+- That in 2020-2021 the Federal and Queensland Governments support development of the TNQ Energy Sector Investment Framework through shared investment of approximately $1.5 million (based on 50:50 contributions).

 - That to maintain the Uniform Tariff Policy and annual payment of the Community Service Obligation, the Queensland Government remove the 5% headroom requirement and reduce wholesale costs by 10%.